ydwu4/dgl-hack/src/jit/README.md

 2. The return value of a function which takes one or more variables of the same scope will be the same type scope;
 3. A function which takes different type scope will be in edge scope its return value is edge scope. e.g. edge::sum(%el, %er);
 4. agg scope functions accepts edge scope variables and returns node scope variables.

-#### Auto-differentiation
-Where to put the auto-differentiation steps?
-Before or after operation batching?

-In this pass, we'll generate the backward propagation graphs.
-We need to first figure out which ParamTensor requires gradient and which variable in zoomIn() are used after the context is closed.

-To know which variables are used and may have gradients, we create an autograd function zoomOut(), which takes the symbolic varialbe used whithin zoomIn() context and returns the associated tensors.

-In GAT, rst is used and has gradient gradOut which is of same dimension as rst.
-The requires grad part

 #### Operation Batching
 The purporse for this step is to transform the local node-centric operations to graph-level operations.
 The reason is that code for node-centric IR has extremely low efficiency due to redundant computations and many smalll kernel launches.